isaacs/node-glob/README.md

 **Please only use forward-slashes in glob expressions.**

-Though windows uses either `/` or `\` as its path separator, only `/` characters are used by this glob implementation.
+Though Windows uses either `/` or `\` as its path separator, only `/` characters are used by this glob implementation.
 You must use forward-slashes **only** in glob expressions.
 Back-slashes will always be interpreted as escape characters, not path separators.

 Results from absolute patterns such as `/foo/*` are mounted onto the root setting using `path.join`.
-On windows, this will by default result in `/foo/*` matching `C:\foo\bar.txt`.
+On Windows, this will by default result in `/foo/*` matching `C:\foo\bar.txt`.

 To automatically coerce all `\` characters to `/` in pattern